Elstargo00/machine-data-analysis/README.md

 <img src="https://github.com/Elstargo00/machine-data-analysis/blob/main/somepart_data.png" width="800" height="400">

-The data shown the voltage and current sending by IoT device that've been installed with the machine R1L1-S1.
-Yeahh, it's pretty ugly.
+The data shows the voltage and current sending by IoT device, installed on the machine R1L1-S1.
+It's very messy.
 There're a couple of reasons that we get such a mess data.

 1. The data lose its significances via transfering process:
 [PZEM-004T sensor] --> [Mega Arduino] --RX/TX serial communication--> [Node Mcu] --> [cloud storage] --> [frontend] --> [export as PDF]